ryngonzalez/ryngonzalez.com/_work/fetchnotes/defining-who-we-are.md

 ## Iconography

-All iconography in the app was drawn either in Sketch or Illustrator.
+All iconography in the app was drawn by me, either in Sketch or Illustrator.